wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone-examples.md

 ## Displaying the softphone

-Please refer to the [Installation page](./installation) to know how to import the Softphone SDK.
+Please refer to the [Installation page](./installation) for information on how to import the Softphone SDK.

 ```js
 softphone.displaySoftphone();